-#1 Updated by Lynn Garren 5 months ago
+#1 Updated by Lynn Garren about 2 years ago

 It may be that with a little reorganization that some "experiment independent" code could be isolated.
 I think the issue is whether the structs FBM (Fiber beam monitor) and CKov (Cerenkov Threshold Detector) are really peculiar to DUNE or ProtoDUNE, or whether they can be useful elsewhere.

 If so, it would appear that they and ProtoDUNEBeamEvent and ProtoDUNEBeamSpill (maybe with some renaming) could be moved into lardataobj, and the unwanted coupling could be avoided.
 An with no introduction of base classes and virtual functions.

 #3 Updated by Steven Green about 2 years ago

 Kyle Knoepfel wrote: